—According to a regression

-Persistent earnings inequality for working women translates into lower pay, less family income, and more poverty in families with a working woman, which is of no small consequence to working families.
+Persistent earnings inequality for working women translates into lower pay, less family income, and more poverty in families with a working woman.
 About 71 percent of all mothers in the United States work for pay.
-Of these, about two-thirds (68 percent) are married and typically have access to men’s incomes, but married women’s earnings are nevertheless crucial to family support.
 One-third (32 percent) are single mothers and often the sole support of their families.
-And many without children, both single and married, work to support themselves and other family members.